mrphilroth/mrphilroth.github.com/_posts/2013-04-02-significance-of-the-heats-streak.md

 ![Streak Histogram](http://dl.dropbox.com/u/7474408/hist.png)

 Now, the y-axis is on a logarithmic scale.
-This allows the streaks with single occurences (22, 27, 33) to show up clearly along with the single and double game winning streaks (with 13020 and 6080 occurences respectively).
+This allows the streaks with single occurrences (22, 27, 33) to show up clearly along with the single and double game winning streaks (with 13020 and 6080 occurrences respectively).

-The 1971-72 Lakers and 2012-13 Heat are very noticable as outliers.
+The 1971-72 Lakers and 2012-13 Heat are very noticeable as outliers.
 Even the 22 game winning streak by the 2007-8 Rockets, while very impressive, fits in with the general trend.
 The Heat and Lakers are just way out there.
 In order to quantify just how implausible